 What Causes Sarcoidosis?

 The exact cause of sarcoidosis is not known.
-So far no single cause triggering sarcoidosis has been identified.
-It is probably a rare combination of genetic, environmental and infectious factors.
-The condition does seem to run in some families.
+It probably involves a precise combination of genetic and environmental factors.
+The condition does run in some families.
+So far, a single factor causing sarcoidosis has not been identified.

 SarcoidosisUK is taking the lead in funding medical research to identify the causes and find a cure.
-Read more about SarcoidosisUK’s research.
+Read more about SarcoidosisUK Research.

 A number of websites claim to understand the causes of sarcoidosis and will sell you a cure.
 Please always consult your doctor before considering an alternative therapy.